robbert-harms/MOT/README.rst

 Installing MOT
 ^^^^^^^^^^^^^^
-With OpenCL available you can now install MOT.
+With OpenCL and Python installed you can now install MOT.

 Linux (Ubuntu)
 """"""""""""""